C# 11 proposed interface members declared as static abstract. This is useful to handle both:

 All the good old number implementations now implement the interface INumber<Self> as shown by this code query executed against the .NET 7 compiled System.Runtime.dll assembly:

-… and make this implementation works with double, float, Complex<T> where T: IFloatingPoint<T> or Matrix<T> where T: IFloatingPoint<T>.
+An implementation of this formula can work with double, float, Complex<T> where T: IFloatingPoint<T> or Matrix<T> where T: IFloatingPoint<T>.
 And yes, e raised to the power of a matrix makes send as explained in this video.
 This is pretty cool and this is why the original code name for static abstract and generic math was PartyDonk.

 And last but not least, thanks to all the past efforts done on the runtime about making value-objects work seamlessly with generics (like avoiding boxing in most situations…) existing numerical types improved with generic math don’t suffer from any performance penalty.